The graph $\infty$-Laplacian eigenvalue problem: Notation and Preliminaries

 \section{Notation and Preliminaries}

 In this section, we introduce our basic definitions and recall some preliminary results.
-In particular, since our goal is to prove discrete analogues of main results available for the continuous $\infty$-Laplacian eigenvalue problem, in this section, we also aim at establishing a solid framework for the discrete setting with definitions that find counterparts in the continuous case~\cite{Tudisco1, Bhuler, Amghibech1, Amghibech2}.
+In particular, since our goal is to prove discrete analogues of main results available for the continuous $\infty$-Laplacian eigenvalue problem, in this section, we also aim at discussing a solid framework for the discrete setting with definitions that find counterparts in the continuous case~\cite{Tudisco1, Bhuler, Amghibech1, Amghibech2}.
+In particular, we refer to \cite{manfredi2015nonlinear} for an overview about partial differential equations on graphs.